King Baudouin Stadium: Modernisations

-In 1995, a decade after the disaster, the ground was rebuilt at a cost of BEF 1,500 million (around €37/$50 million in 1995), and at this time renamed King Baudouin Stadium, after the Belgian monarch who had died two years previously.
+In 1995, a decade after the disaster, the ground was rebuilt at a cost of BEF 1,500 million (around €37/$50 million in 1995), and at this time renamed the King Baudouin Stadium, after the Belgian monarch who had died two years previously.
 All that remains of the old stadium is a renovated gateway near the main entrance.
 The new structure combined the football ground with a running track and facilities for field events.
 It was re-opened on 23 August 1995 as the home of the Belgium national football team and is the largest stadium in Belgium; it can seat 50,093 spectators.
 The remodelled stadium hosted the 1996 European Cup Winners Cup final, as well as the opening game for Euro 2000.

 On 26 May 2006, the Belgian Football Association decided not to use the King Baudouin Stadium anymore for the national team home matches and for the Cup final, because the gates of stand one were too narrow and the stadium was deemed unsafe.
 The next match of the national team was thus held at the Constant Vanden Stock Stadium.
 The City of Brussels complained that contrary to these claims the stadium was safe, and this complaint was upheld in court.
 On 6 October 2006, the Belgian Football Association met with representatives of the City of Brussels and they agreed to renew the contract and extend it to 30 June 2008.

 In March 2019, the Belgian football association announced plans for a new redevelopment of the King Baudouin Stadium.
 The stadium would be rebuilt to a reduced capacity of 40,000 spectators and renamed to the Golden Generation Arena with a prospective completion date of 2022.
 That idea was quietly discarded.
 An architectural firm has never been appointed, an environmental study ordered or a client sought.
 From the politicians, who were said to be positive about the idea across party lines in the beginning, hardly anything is moving.

+Sporting events

+Association football

+Major international football matches have taken place in the King Baudouin Stadium: the finals of the European Champion Clubs' Cup in 1958, 1966, 1974 and 1985, those of the Cup of Cups in 1964, 1976, 1980 and 1996, as well as that of the European Championships in 1972 between West Germany and the USSR (3–0).

+The stadium hosted five matches of the UEFA Euro 2000, organised by Belgium and the Netherlands, including the inaugural match between Belgium and Sweden (2–1) on 10 June, and the semi-final between Portugal and France (1–2) on 28 June.